Robert De Niro has claimed "there is a link" between vaccines and autism as he defended a controversial documentary about the subject.

-Robert said he was "not so sure" about the film-maker but encouraged people to watch the documentary.
+De Niro said he was "not so sure" about the film-maker but encouraged people to watch the documentary.

 He told NBC's Today show: "I, as a parent of a child who has autism, am concerned.
 I want to know the truth.

 "I'm not anti-vaccine, I want safe vaccines.
 There are many people who will come out and say: 'I saw my child change overnight.
 I saw what happened.
 I should have done something and I didn't.'
 There's more than this than meets the eye."

 Asked whether his son changed overnight after having the vaccine, he replied: "My wife says that.
 I don't remember.
 My child is autistic and every kid is different.
 There's something there that people aren't addressing.

 "For me to get so upset ... it means there's something there."

 De Niro said he believed the issue was "much more complicated" than the scientific consensus that vaccinations were not linked to autism.

 He added that the vaccine was "dangerous to certain people who are more susceptible".